CMU-17-214/f2025/README.md

 We strongly recommend attending lectures.
 We have regular in-class activities and quizzes that we expect you to complete in class.
 Attending recitations is required for grading labs.

-In case of illness, quarantine, or other exceptional circumstances, we may be able to share recordings of lectures upon request on a case by case basis.
-Recordings may not be shared to protect the FERPA rights of all students in the classroom.
+Research shows that using devices on non-class related activities harms both the device user's learning, and other students' learning as well.
+Therefore, in general, we do not allow the use of devices during lecture.
+If you genuinely use your laptop for class-related activities (note-taking, etc), tell us, and we will make an exception.
+However, we ask that if you do so, you are careful to keep your devices in note-taking mode (and don’t stray to Facebook, homework, etc).
+In addition, you will be asked to sit in the back row of the lecture to minimize the impact your screen has on others.

 ------

 ### Textbooks

-This course will occasionally assign **mandatory readings**, from the two text books below.
+This course will occasionally assign **readings**, from the two text books below.
 The CMU library has both physical and electronic copies of these books.
 You can access *all* of these books for free electronically through the CMU library.

 - Larman, Craig. [*Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development*](https://bookshop.org/books/applying-uml-and-patterns-an-introduction-to-object-oriented-analysis-and-design-and-iterative-development/9780131489066), 3rd Edition.
 Prentice Hall.
 ISBN 0-13-148906-2. [[CMU Library](https://cmu.primo.exlibrisgroup.com/permalink/01CMU_INST/6lpsnm/alma991019576227704436)] This book describes basics of object-oriented design, responsibility assignment, and some design patterns used in the course.
 We will use the third edition, which covers the course's topics in more details than earlier editions.
 We will assign select chapters.
 - Bloch, Joshua. [*Effective Java*](https://bookshop.org/books/effective-java-9780134685991/9780134685991), Third Edition.
 Addison-Wesley, ISBN 978-0-13-468599-1. [[CMU Library](https://cmu.primo.exlibrisgroup.com/permalink/01CMU_INST/1feg4j8/alma991019578256404436)] This book covers many aspects of program design, not only those specific to Java.
 We will assign multiple chapters.